 3408 Via Oporto Suite 103, Newport Beach, CA 9266

-Newport Beach’s latest bay-side dining experience, Lido Bottle Works, is focused on sustainability and farm-to-table freshness.
-The small, 1,235-square-foot space is sleek, darkly wooded and serving fish like black cod just-caught from the ocean a few blocks away.
+Lido Marina Village’s bay-side dining experience, Lido Bottle Works, is focused on sustainability and farm-to-table freshness.
+The small, 1,235-square-foot space is sleek, darkly wooded and serving fish like black cod just caught from the fishermen at Dory Fishing Fleet Market.
 The herbs that flavor dishes are plucked from a garden steps outside the front door.

 // VIEW MENU

 The signature restaurant at Lido House sits exactly on the site of the old Newport Beach City Hall, which explains both the monochromatic sea of mayors’ portraits and the name, Mayor’s Table.
 Much like the coastal decorations, the menu at Mayor’s Table is focused on seafood and includes an elaborate raw bar.
 Food tip: If you’re an avocado aficionado—and really, who isn’t these days?—we recommend the crispy avocado on Calabrian chili mayo with puffed corn and chili tendrils.
 As an added bonus, the wine list is impressive and the cocktail program is robust.
 (A swoon-worthy wooden bar occupies one end of the restaurant.)
 If you’re planning to have a drink on the weekend, arrive early.
 This place is a scene … and for good reason.

 // VIEW BREAKFAST + LUNCH MENU // VIEW DINNER MENU

 3450 Via Oporto Suite 101, Newport Beach, CA 92663